 P/E ratios can also paint an incomplete picture, however.
 Some companies might have high P/E ratios because they’re reinvesting all of their profits internally to become bigger, better companies.
 They might look expensive based solely on their earnings ratios, but if their lack of profits means they’re growing rapidly, they’re probably still going to be a strong investment in the long run.

 A company with a low P/E ratio could be an old company with an outdated business model that’s on the decline.
 Investors commonly refer to this as a “value trap.”
 The company may still be profitable, but its prospects for the future are bleak, meaning it wouldn’t be a smart stock to buy.

-A company that has taken on lots of debt to fund expansion will likely have a better P/E ratio than its peers as the money it is borrowing doesn’t reduce earnings.
+A company that has taken on lots of debt to fund expansion will likely have a better P/E ratio than its peers, as the money it is borrowing doesn’t reduce earnings.
 This company might be a much weaker stock overall because of its larger debt load.

 Do Your Homework

-You should always consider a stock’s P/E ratio before investing, but remember the number is just one piece of a much bigger puzzle.
+You should always consider a stock’s P/E ratio before investing, but remember that the number is just one piece of a much bigger puzzle.
 Any purchase of stock should involve carefully researching the company.
 Be sure that, in addition to knowing its P/E ratio, you also understand what the number means in the context of the underlying business.

 FAQAlthough the basic idea behind P/E ratios can be simple to understand, using them to make investment decisions can be tricky.
 Here are the answers to some of the most frequently asked questions regarding P/E ratios.

 - Generally speaking, a high P/E ratio indicates that a stock is expensive compared to similar stocks with lower P/E ratios.
 That doesn't necessarily mean it's a bad investment, however.
 It's important to look at P/E ratios in the context of other factors that make a company worth investing in.